 Who is Legally Responsible for Abuse?

-Collecting damages from such a person may be easier said than done.
+Collecting damages from such a person may be easier said than done though.
 Especially because that person may be sentenced to jail in a related criminal case, the abuser may have insufficient funds to satisfy the court judgement.

 In Illinois, the general rule is that a personal injury lawsuit must be commenced within two years from the time that the injury event occurred.
-But there are some exceptions, and some of these arise frequently in those cases involving sexual abuse claims.
+But historically in Illinois there were always exceptions, and some of those arose frequently in cases involving sexual abuse claims.

-One of the most common exceptions relates to the age of the victim.
-Those who prey sexually upon others often do so to the very young.
-The law recognizes that children do not have the presence of mind to contact the police or the ability to call an attorney.
-So, for that reason, this time period (called the statute of limitations) does not begin to run until the child has attained the age of majority.
+One of the most common exceptions related to the age of the victim.
+Those who preyed sexually upon others often did so to the very young.
+So, the law recognized that children did not have the presence of mind to contact the police or the ability to call an attorney.
+For that reason, this time period (called the statute of limitations) did not begin to run until the child had attained the age of majority.

 Other types of Sexual Abusers Who May be Subject of a Lawsuit